THE BEGINNER KIT

 I wrote this pattern taking extra care to explain the individual steps needed to make each stitch type, keeping beginners in mind.

-There are video tutorials for each stitch and a guide for how to hold your yarn and hook on my “How to Crochet” page under Making Your First Stitches.
+There are video tutorials for each stitch and a guide for how to hold your yarn and hook on my “How to Crochet” page under Fundamentals.

 Getting Started